Are your web pages loading slow? I bet I know why!

 How To Rectify External Scripts

-Every external script is going to require a specific solution, but generally, you'll do the same thing for each one.
+Every external script will require a specific solution, but you'll generally do the same for each one.

 - Locate external script.